Web3-Pi/docs/docs/full-setup/software-single.md

 Web3 Pi is preconfigured with working settings.
 However, users with a good understanding of Ethereum nodes and software configuration may like to adjust the configuration before installation.

-Web3 Pi image uses the classic `boot/firmware/config.txt` as its **config** file.
+The imager creates a `config.txt` file.
 Once your boot card has been created, and before you eject the media, you can edit this with any text editor.

-After writing the image to the SD card, you should see a new drive in your PC.
-You will find the `config.txt` file in this drive.
+After writing the image to the SD card, there will be two partitions on the card:

+- `boot` - this is `FAT32` and will be visible from Windows, Mac and Linux

+- `root` - this is `exFAT`.
+This should be visible in Linux.

+The `config.txt` will be in the `boot` partition.
 This is, in fact, the Raspberry Pi configuration, but Web3 Pi adds its own sections to it.

 The sections relevant to Web3 Pi look like this: